Supporting our Community During COVID-19: Our Hunger Hero Story

 One in six children in the United States wakes up facing hunger every day, which can lead to poor nutrition, more frequent illnesses, inability to concentrate, and many other health and behavioral issues.
 Together, with local school districts and members of our community, the YMCA of Centre County continues to expand and enhance its anti-hunger initiatives.

 The Moshannon Valley YMCA began the Summer Lunch Program in 2004, serving children at four locations in the Philipsburg-Osceola Area School District.
-Now, in its 15th summer, YMCA of Centre County will serve children at locations in Bald Eagle, Bellefonte, Keystone Central, Moshannon Valley, Penns Valley, Philipsburg-Osceola, and West Branch Area School Districts.
-The YMCA hopes to add sites in the State College area by mid-summer as well.
+Now, the program serves children at locations in Bald Eagle, Bellefonte, Moshannon Valley, Penns Valley, Philipsburg-Osceola, and West Branch Area, and State College School Districts

 The YMCA’s Summer Lunch Program is open to children up to age 18 at no cost.
 Parents/adult caregivers are permitted to eat with their child at a cost of $2.50 per meal.
 All food must be consumed on site.
 The lunch menu includes hot meals on Monday – Thursday, and a cold meal on Fridays where available; see site schedule below.
 All meals meet USDA nutrition standards and are served with milk.
 The YMCA of Centre County serves as a Summer Food Service Provider sponsor under the oversight of the Pennsylvania Department of Education and the United States Department of Agriculture (USDA).